First Citizens BancShares, Inc. Series E Depositary Shares research snapshot

 LevelValueWhy it matters

-Last located quote$25.31 on June 30, 2026Benzinga quoted this price.
-Refresh it with a live market-data source before relying on it.
+Last close and after-hours$24.82 close and $24.94 after-hours on July 31, 2026Benzinga quoted these prices.
+Refresh them with a live market-data source before relying on them.

 Contractual reference$25.00 liquidation preference per depositary shareThe issuer filing states $25 per depositary share for liquidation and eligible redemption terms.
-It is not a trading support guarantee.
+It is not a technical support guarantee.

-InvalidationA sustained discount below $25 alongside worsening issuer fundamentalsTreat a persistent discount with deteriorating capital, credit, or dividend capacity as a reason to reassess the income thesis, not as an automatic bargain.
+InvalidationA sustained break below $23.74 alongside worsening issuer fundamentalsTreat a persistent discount with deteriorating capital, credit, or dividend capacity as a reason to reassess the income thesis, not as an automatic bargain.

 FCNCN AI trading strategy